tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

      --songs               If chosen, get the song listing instead of downloading the album image.
-     --formatted           If chosen, print the song listing in a format recognized by plex_music_metafill.py for downloading a
+     --formatted           If chosen, print the song listing in a format recognized by plex_music_metafill for downloading a
 			   collection of songs.
      --albums              If chosen, then get a list of all the songs in all studio albums for the artist.